The True Meaning of Nursing

 In and Out of the Box

-While it is good to be thinking outside of the box, staying within the box defies the reason if only to be bond with the team to gain strength.~MDS
+While it is good to be thinking outside of the box, staying within the box defies the reason if only to be bonded with the team to gain strength.~MDS

 Ethical Practice and Quality Care: Cause & Effect